-In 1728, Fauchard published Le Chirurgien Dentiste (“The Surgeon Dentist”).
+Fauchard published Le Chirurgien Dentiste (“The Surgeon Dentist”) in 1728.
 His book was the first of its kind.
 It consisted of fragmented medical and dental ideas that he gathered together.
 He also added his own ideas and borrowed ideas from previous writers.
 His book described basic oral anatomy, operative dental methods, periodontal disease, tooth transplantation, and orthodontics, and as dentistry was still a relatively a new field, Fauchard quickly started a dental revolution with his forward thinking ideas.

 In Fauchard’s book, he also devoted an entire chapter on how to straighten teeth.
-He maintained that “Bandeau,” a horseshoe-shaped piece of metal, could expand the arch and correct the position of teeth.
-Fauchard also asserted that based on the size of a tooth’s root, children’s teeth would move quicker and easier than adult teeth because adult’s had larger roots.
+He maintained that the “Bandeau,” a horseshoe-shaped piece of metal, could expand the arch and correct the position of teeth and this is what was used on Marie Antoinette‘s teeth to beautify them.
+He also asserted that based on the size of a tooth’s root, children’s teeth would move quicker and easier than adult teeth because adult’s had larger roots.
 Therefore, he suggested that even babes on their mother’s breast with irregular teeth could be placed in a Bandeau.
 (I can only imagine the pain a mother would have undergone when suckling a baby with metal braces.)

-- Atkinson, H.F., “Some Early Dental Extraction Instruments Including the Pelican, Bird or Axe?,” in Australian Dental Journal, 2002
+- Atkinson, H.F., “Some Early Dental Extraction Instruments Including the Pelican, Bird or Axe?,” in Australian Dental Journal, 2002, p.
+90.